-a.
-Out of Bounds is defined by white lines in addition to white stakes, white paint dots and fence posts.
-When defined by white lines, the line itself is out of bounds.
-When both white stakes and white lines exist, the stakes identify Out of Bounds and the lines define out of bounds.
+- a.
+Out of bounds is defined by perimeter fence posts, white paint lines and white paint dots in addition to white stakes.
+When both white stakes and white lines exist, the stakes identify out of bounds and the lines define out of bounds. - b.
+Hole #9 In addition to white stakes and posts, out of bounds is defined by the driving range poles along the left side.